alvaroperdomo/World-Econometrics/Referencias/Readme.md

 * DICKEY, David y  FULLER, Wayne. _Likelihood Ratio Statistics for Autoregressive Time Series with a Unit Root_.
 Econometrica, Vol. 49, No. 4 (July, 1981); p.
 1057-1072
 * ENGLE, Robert y GRANGER, Clive. _Co-Integration and Error Correction: Representation, Estimation, and Testing_.
 Econometrica, Vol. 55, No. 2 (March 1987); p.
 251-276
 * ELLIOTT, Graham; ROTHENBERG, Thomas y STOCK, James. _Efficient Tests for an Autoregressive Unit Root_.
 Econometrica, Vol. 64, No. 4 (July, 1996); p.
 813-836
+* JOHANSEN, Soren. _Statistical Analysis of Cointegration Vectors.
+Journal of Economic Dynamics and Control_, Vol. 12, No. 2-3 (June–September.
+1988); p.
+231–54.
 * KWIATKOWSKI, Denis; PHILLIPS, Peter; SCHMIDT, Peter y SHIN, Yongcheol. _Testing the Null Hypothesis of Stationarity against the Alternative of a Unit Root: How Sure are we that Economic Time Series Have a Unit Root?_ Journal of Econometrics, Vol. 54, No. 1–3 (October-December, 1992); p 159-178
 * NEWEY, Whitney y WEST, Kenneth. _A Simple, Positive Semi-Definite, Heteroskedasticity and Autocorrelation Consistent Covariance Matrix_.
 Econometrica, Vol. 55, No. 3 (May, 1987); p.
 703-708
 * NEWEY, Whitney y WEST, Kenneth. _Automatic Lag Selection in Covariance Matrix Estimation_.
 The Re-view of Economic Studies, Vol. 61, No. 4 (October, 1994); p.
 631–653